XFL (2020–2023): Players

 Each XFL team in 2020 had 52 players regular-season roster, far more than the 38 in the original XFL and comparable to the size of the 53-man NFL rosters; 46 of those 52 are active on any given game day.
-The league currently plans to carry 51 players, with 46 active on game day in 2023.
+The league carried 51 players, with 46 active on game day in 2023.

-XFL does not have the same eligibility requirements for players as the NFL.
+XFL did not have the same eligibility requirements for players as the NFL.
 Currently the NFL requires all players to be at least 3 years removed from high school to be eligible for a team's roster.
 Almost all prospects then participate in NCAA football for the 3-year waiting period.
 This eligibility requirement is an agreement between the NCAA and the NFL.
 The NFL, in exchange for not signing young players who would ordinarily play in the NCAA, is allowed nearly unlimited access to scout and recruit college players.
-With the XFL not using the same set of requirements for players, there is the possibility the league will sign players who are less than 3 years out of high school.
-The XFL has also not ruled out signing players who play college football in 2019, something the NFL has not done since 1925, which (former commissioner) Luck said will be considered on a case-by-case basis; In the league's inaugural season, safety Kenny Robinson, who had run into eligibility issues that led to him being expelled from college, chose to play in the XFL instead of transferring to another college; Robinson was a success in the XFL and was ultimately selected in the 2020 NFL Draft.
+With the XFL not using the same set of requirements for players, there was the possibility the league would sign players who are less than 3 years out of high school.
+The XFL also did not rule out signing players who play college football when it was first announced in 2019, something the NFL has not done since 1925, which (former commissioner) Luck said was to be considered on a case-by-case basis; In the league's inaugural season, safety Kenny Robinson, who had run into eligibility issues that led to him being expelled from college, chose to play in the XFL instead of transferring to another college; Robinson was a success in the XFL and was ultimately selected in the 2020 NFL Draft.